Seating Players; Breaking & Balancing Tables

 Button / Blinds

 Tournament play will use a dead button.

-A player who intentionally dodges any blind when moving from a broken table will incur a penalty.
+Players who intentionally dodge any blind when moving from a broken table will incur a penalty.

-In heads-up play, the small blind is on the button and acts first.
-When beginning heads-up play, the button may need to be adjusted to ensure no player takes the big blind twice in a row.
+In heads-up play, the small blind is on the button and acts first pre-flop and last on all other betting rounds.
+The last card is dealt to the button.
+When beginning heads-up play, the button may need to be adjusted to ensure no player has the big blind twice in a row.

-If the flop contains four (rather than three) cards, whether exposed or not, the dealer shall scramble the 4 cards face down.
-A floorperson will be called to randomly select one card to be used as the next burn card and the remaining three cards will become the flop.
+If the flop contains 4 (rather than 3) cards, whether exposed or not, the dealer shall scramble the 4 cards face down.
+A floorperson will be called to randomly select one card to be used as the next burn card and the remaining 3 cards will become the flop.

 Play: Bets & Raises

 37: Verbal Bet Declarations / Acting in Turn / Undercalls

 A: Players must act in turn.
 Verbal betting declarations in turn are binding.
 Chips put in the pot in turn stay in the pot.
 An undercall (betting less than the current call amount) is a mandatory full call if made facing an opening bet multi-way on any betting round, or facing any bet heads up.
 In all other situations, TD’s discretion applies.
 For purposes of this rule, in blind games the posted BB is the opening bet on the first round.